Color Accessibility Tester

 Frequently Asked Questions

-Q: What is color accessibility?
+What is color accessibility?

-A: It is the practice of ensuring text and UI elements are readable for all users, including those with visual impairments, by maintaining sufficient color contrast and brightness difference.
+It is the practice of ensuring text and UI elements are readable for all users, including those with visual impairments, by maintaining sufficient color contrast and brightness difference.

-Q: What is brightness difference?
+What is brightness difference?

-Q: What is a good readability score?
+What is a good readability score?

-Q: Is brightness better than contrast ratio?
+Is brightness difference better than contrast ratio?